18ZL107/Image-Processing/README.md

 - This project is designed for educational purposes and provides a hands-on learning experience in image processing techniques.
 - Users are encouraged to experiment with different image manipulation operations and observe their effects on image quality and visual appearance.

-**Contributing:**
-- Contributions, feedback, and suggestions for improvements are welcome.
-Please feel free to submit issues or pull requests on GitHub.

-**License:**
-- This project is licensed under the [MIT License](LICENSE).

-**Acknowledgments:**
-- Special thanks to the authors and contributors of NumPy, Pillow, PyOpenGL, and GLFW for their invaluable contributions to open-source software development.

 **Disclaimer:**
 - This project is intended for educational purposes only and should not be used for commercial or production purposes without proper validation and testing.